centrifugal/centrifugo/docs/content/server/configuration.md

 http://localhost:8000/debug/pprof/
 ```

-– will show you useful info about internal state of Centrifugo instance.
+– will show useful information about internal state of Centrifugo instance.
 This info is especially helpful when troubleshooting.
 See [wiki page](https://github.com/centrifugal/centrifugo/wiki/Investigating-performance-issues) for more info.

 ### Health check endpoint